tomsWebConsulting/twcsl/Bookmarklet/Asset Library Selected Image URLs/README.md

 ### Synopsis

-List the URLs that are selected in the Asset Library.
+List selected image URLs in the Asset Library.

 ### Version